 The student's supervisor acts as the facilitator for the meeting.
 WIP I seminars span over 90 minutes and WIP II seminars span over 120 minutes, as follows.
 The student presents her/his project for 30 min.
-In WIP I, the discussant provides feedback for 30 min.
-In WIP II, the external discussant provides feedback for 30 min.
+In WIP II, the discussant provides feedback for 30 min.
+In WIP II, the external discussant provides feedback for 30 min, followed by the internal discussant for another 30 min.
 Finally, a 30-min public debate concludes the seminar.